francesjgonzales/final-proj4/README.md

 Here are what I intend to feature in the website

 ### Existing Features
+- **Admin page** - this is the first page that shows up when deployed link is clicked.
+    - **Home** - this allows superuser to navigate to Admin page when they are in different page.
+    - **Add Shoe** - this allows superuser to add a product in a faster and easier access.
+    - **Shop** - this allows superuser to check the product page when there's an additional product or when a product is edited or deleted.
+    - **Test Site** - this allows superuser to view the page in a consumers' point of view.
+This shows the **Shop** page but without the Create, Edit and Delete buttons of the product.
+The **Test Site** button is also hidden.
+    - **Login / Logout** - this is a compulsory for superuser to login in order to access the Admin page.

+- **Consumer page** - when **Test Site** is clicked, it leads to the consumer page.
+Here are a list of what consumer can do to interact with the e-commerce page.
+    - **Main page** - this allows shoe enthusiast or shoe reseller to check the popular, and new release shoes.
+Prices and model names are shown together with the product images.
     - **Search bar** - this allows shoe enthusiast or shoe reseller users to check on shoe model's availability or shoe sizes.
 It will lead to a display result page.
-- **Add to cart** - this allows shoe enthusiast or shoe reseller to add products to a cart and checkout.
+Shoe sizes and tags are not in function yet and to be added in later development.
-- **Shoe Specification** - this allows shoe enthusiast or shoe reseller to check out the product feature and size availability.
+    - **Shoe Specification** - this allows shoe enthusiast or shoe reseller to view the product feature and size availability.
+Also to add the product to cart.
-- **Main page** - this allows she enthusiast or shoe reseller to check the popular, and new release shoes.
-Prices and model names are shown together with the product images.
+        - **You might also like** - when consumer scrolls down this page, this section is shown.
+The idea is to filter the products based on selected shoes.
+This will be done in later development.
+The idea now is to show this section in the page is available.
          - **Ratings & Review** - this allows shoe enthusiast and reseller to have a more detailed research about the product and will help them create a decision in adding it to cart.
+(Function to be added in later development)
          - **Write your review** - This page is for shoe enthusiast / reseller to answer a short form about the product.
-There's a total of 6 inputs to fill up and answer.
-The first 2 questions are  as 'overall rating' and 'recommend a product' which have optional answers and the remaining 4 questions asks about a short one sentence about their opinion on the product, a detailed review and to provide a nickname and email.
+A login is required to access this feature.
+(Function to be added in later development)
+            **There's a total of 6 inputs to fill up and answer.**
-    - **Ratings** - There's an overall rating of up to 5 stars available for shoe enthusiast and resellers to rate a product.
+                1. **Star Ratings** - There's an overall rating of up to 5 stars available for shoe enthusiast and resellers to rate a product.
+(Function to be added in later development)
+                2. **Opinion** - Consumer to write a one sentence opinion about the product.
+(Layout to be improved and function to be added in later development)
+                3. **Details** - Consumer to write a detailed review about the shoes.
+(Layout to be improved and function to be added in later development)
+                4. **Recommend** - This is answerable by yes or no by consumer.
+(Function to be added in later development)

+        - **Add to cart** - this allows shoe enthusiast or shoe reseller to add products to a cart and checkout.

 ### Features Left to Implement